Taking preventive steps helps extend the life of typical Atwood or Suburban units.

 Winterizing The Water Heater

-Most water heaters today are equipped with a bypass kit (available from RV parts stores), which is a way of isolating the water heater from the rest of the fresh-water distribution system.
+Most water heaters today are equipped with a bypass kit (available from RV parts stores).
+This is a way of isolating the water heater from the rest of the fresh-water distribution system.
 To properly winterize the water heater, use the following procedure:

 - Begin by turning off all water sources.